 Ring devices use motion detection technology that activates when movement is detected within a certain distance of your Ring device.
 Once motion is detected, you will receive a notification in your Ring app, and your device will start recording.

-If you have a battery-powered Ring device and you switched to Advanced Motion Detection, you will no longer see the option for Motion Verification in your Ring app.
-In addition, in battery-powered Ring devices the top 20% of the screen may not be viewable in video recordings.
+If you have a battery-powered Ring device and you switched to Advanced Motion Detection, you will no longer see the option for Motion Verification in your Ring App.
+In addition, in battery-powered Ring devices the top 20% of the screen may not be viewable while editing/adjusting your motion zones.

 Advanced Motion Detection

 All Ring devices make use of Advanced Motion Detection, which includes Person and Other Motion detection.
 This feature differentiates between people and other objects or animals.